 My wife (Mary-Anne) and I are the proud parents of two daughters.
-Our eldest (Caitlyn) is in year 2 and our youngest (Charlotte) will be commencing 4 year old kindy next year.
-I commenced my professional career just over 17 years ago at Western Power after graduating from UWA with a Bachelor of Engineering.
+Our eldest (Caitlyn) is in year 3 and our youngest (Charlotte) is in 4 year old kindy.
+I commenced my professional career just over 18 years ago at Western Power after graduating from UWA with a Bachelor of Engineering.
 My journey started on the graduate program, before moving into the engineering and design (technical) space and then into various leadership roles of engineering and project delivery teams.
 The industry I work in is changing at a fast pace (for the better) and it relies on people with a good grounding in STEM and a passion for sustainability.
-As a new elected member of the board, I hope I can play a small part in supporting the school to instil these values in our children and achieve other positive outcomes for the school and its associated community.
+As an elected member of the board, I hope I can play a small part in supporting the school to instil these values in our children and achieve other positive outcomes for the school and its associated community.

 As a proud father of two children recently starting their Notre Dame CPS journey, I hope to be able to support the school, students, staff and broader community.
 I graduated from UWA with a Bachelor of Science (Exercise and Health) and a Graduate Diploma in Education.
 With 12 years of experience in public education I am now in management at a large public high school.
 I believe I will be able to provide a unique insight into strategic decisions and plans made to improve student outcomes and learning experiences.
 In our first year associated with the NDCPS community my family have been so impressed with the sense of community and values that the students, staff and parents represent and I look forward to continuing to add value to the school’s already fantastic reputation.